QuickQuakeBuildings: Post-earthquake SAR-Optical Dataset for Quick Damaged-building Detection: Introduction

 Over the past years, many researchers have developed algorithms utilizing SAR data to detect earthquake-damaged buildings.
-Most existing works detect changes using both pre- and post-earthquake SAR images to acquire building damage information~\cite{miura2016building, guida2010monitoring}; however, pre-event high-resolution SAR imagery is generally unavailable in most locations. {A few works simulate a SAR image using building shapes extracted from a pre-event optical image and acquisition parameters of a post-event SAR image and detect earthquake-damaged buildings by comparing the simulated and real SAR images ~\cite{brunner2010Earthquake}. } Utilizing only a single post-event SAR image, some researchers detect damaged buildings by analyzing signatures of destroyed buildings in high-resolution SAR data~\cite{balz2010building,gong2016earthquake,kuny2013signature}.
-However, the study areas often comprise a limited number of isolated buildings, which do not accurately depict the typical conditions in densely populated urban areas.
-Therefore, the question of whether a single VHR SAR image acquired after an event can effectively identify damaged buildings remains to be addressed.
+Most existing works detect changes using both pre- and post-earthquake SAR images to acquire building damage information~\cite{miura2016building, guida2010monitoring}; however, pre-event high-resolution SAR imagery is generally unavailable in most locations. {A few works simulate a SAR image using building shapes extracted from a pre-event optical image and acquisition parameters of a post-event SAR image and detect earthquake-damaged buildings by comparing the simulated and real SAR images ~\cite{brunner2010Earthquake}. } Utilizing only a single post-event SAR image, some researchers detect damaged buildings by analyzing signatures of destroyed buildings in high-resolution SAR data~\cite{balz2010building,gong2016earthquake,kuny2013signature}. {However, the study areas often comprise a limited number of isolated buildings that do not depict the typical conditions in densely populated urban areas, where partially occluded buildings and geometric distortions in SAR images, i.e., foreshortening, layover, and shadowing, commonly exist.} Therefore, the question of whether a single VHR SAR image acquired after an event can effectively identify damaged buildings remains to be addressed.
 In this regard, benchmark datasets play a pivotal role in the development and comparative assessment of diverse methodologies aimed at addressing the following questions: To what extent can a single VHR SAR image, acquired post-event, allow to identify damaged buildings and with which accuracy?
 Additionally, how do the outcomes derived from a single post-event SAR image compare with those of an optical image?

 From a practical standpoint, there are several challenges in creating such a dataset: 1) Limited availability of high-resolution SAR images in disaster-affected areas; 2) Absence of labels for damaged buildings; 3) Lack of accurate terrain models, without which aligning the two is a complex task.
 Currently, such a dataset does not exist in the remote sensing field.